 Treatment intervention for trigger finger will depend on how long the patient has had the condition and its severity.
 Some of trigger finger treatment options may include:

-CORTICOSTERIOD INJECTIONS – Corticosteroids are given to help minimize swelling and help allow the tendon to move again.
+Corticosteroid Injections – Corticosteroids are given to help minimize swelling and help allow the tendon to move again.
 Nowadays it is delivered in smaller doses more accurately with ultrasound guidance.
 In trigger finger, liquid corticosteroids will be injected into the tendon sheath.
 The effect may be experienced within a few days after the injection but in most cases, it can be felt in a few weeks.
-Corticosteroid injections are considered effective in approximately 50 to 80 percent of patients with trigger finger.
+Corticosteroid injections are considered effective in approximately 50 to 80 per cent of patients with trigger finger.
 However, corticosteroid injections are deemed less effective in those with other underlying health conditions like rheumatoid arthritis and diabetes.

-SURGERY– Trigger finger surgery might be recommended if other conventional options are unsuitable or does not provide the much-needed relief.
+Surgery – Trigger finger surgery might be recommended if other conventional options are unsuitable or do not provide much-needed relief.
 The procedure will involve splitting the affected section of the tendon sheath in a longitudinal way so the tendon can glide freely again.
-In addition, other key considerations are also taken into account—severity of the pain, how the condition impacts the patient’s quality of life, and whether trigger finger is associated with other medical conditions—before surgery will be recommended.
+In addition, other key considerations are also taken into account—the severity of the pain, how the condition impacts the patient’s quality of life, and whether trigger finger is associated with other medical conditions—before surgery will be recommended.
 Oftentimes, trigger finger is considered a nuisance as opposed to a serious condition.
 However, without proper treatment, the affected thumb or finger may become stuck in a bent (or straightened) position permanently and can make carrying out everyday tasks challenging.
-Surgery is often carried out as an outpatient procedure and under local anesthetic.
+Surgery is often carried out as an outpatient procedure and under local anaesthetic.
 There are 2 types of trigger finger surgery:

 1. Open trigger finger release surgery: In open trigger finger release surgery, a small incision will be made in the palm of the hand.
 Then the surgeon will carefully cut through the tendon sheath in order to make it wider.

-Aftercare – After the surgery, the patient should be able to move the finger right away.
+After the surgery, the patient should be able to move the finger right away.
 The dressing is often removed after a few days.
 Ideally, full movement is restored in a week or two.
-For those who have undergone open hand surgery, the palm can feel sore after but discomfort should subside in two weeks.
+For those who have undergone open hand surgery, the palm can feel sore after surgery but the discomfort should subside in two weeks.